Kroch4ka/day_offs/README.md

 ## Usage

-Adding a class and inheriting from `Spyke::Base` will allow you to interact with the remote service:
+Adding a class and inheriting from `DayOffs::Sources::Base` will allow you to interact with the chosen sources:

 ```ruby
 DayOffs::RU.(2023)